sovrynn/ecdo/1-ADHOC-EVIDENCE/solar-system/README.md

 ## Gas giant harmonic compared with ice data

-The gas giant harmonic also aligns well with bond event and ice core-temperature data.
+The gas giant harmonic may align well with bond event and ice core-temperature data.
 Check `physical-material-evidence/ice` for that analysis.

 ## Sun-Earth-Man, Theodor Landscheidt